Quad Bike Safety REBATE EXTENDED TO SEPTEMBER 2019

-In 2015 alone, there were 22 quad bike fatalities and around 70 injuries across Australia - and with eight in the first part of this year, local farming communities are being rocked by these tragic but largely preventable deaths.
+According to SafeWork Australia, since 2011, there have been 119 quad bike fatalities across Australia - and local farming communities are being rocked by these tragic but largely preventable deaths.

 The Victorian Government through the WorkSafe Victoria is encouraging farmers to take part in a $6 million rebate scheme for approved safety solutions to help reduce quad bike deaths.
 WorkSafe now accepts operator protection devices (OPD’s) fitted to a quad bike as part of the solution to controlling the risk to operators in the event of a rollover.

 The rebate is being administered by the Victorian Farmers Federation.
 Further details on farmer eligibility for the scheme can be found at www.bequadsafe.com.au

 NFF and Safe Work Australia launch Farm Safety series

 Not sure about how to do a risk assessment?
 The NFF, together with Safe Work Australia, have partnered to bring you two short videos with four simple steps to guide you through the legal process.

 Watch these videos and you’ll see that things you do every day are probably already helping to meeting your legal obligations